Independent review process

 Requests should come only from the complainant, the advertiser or the broadcaster.
 Those from the advertiser or broadcaster or from a corporate complainant must be signed by the Chairman, Chief Executive or equivalent office holder; requests made only by their solicitor, agency or clearance centre will not be accepted.
 All dealings with the Independent Reviewer must be in writing.

-Full terms of reference of the Independent Review procedure for non-broadcast adjudications are set out in the CAP Code and in the ASA Procedures for Investigating Complaints under the BCAP Code for broadcast adjudications.
+Full terms of reference of the Independent Review procedure for non-broadcast rulings are set out in the CAP Code and in the ASA Procedures for Investigating Complaints under the BCAP Code for broadcast rulings.

-The Council’s adjudication on reviewed cases is final.
-Adjudications that are revised following a review will be republished on our website.
+The Council’s ruling on reviewed cases is final.
+Rulings that are revised following a review will be republished on our website.

 The Independent Reviewer’s report of his activities is included in our Annual Report.